thewhitegoatcb/rawray_debug_tools/README.md

 - Git: [Download Link](https://git-scm.com/downloads)
 ## Installation

-To install the toolset, unpack TODO: ...
+To install the toolset, unpack [Installation Files](https://github.com/thewhitegoatcb/rawray_debug_tools/releases/) And install requirments in the unpacked directory by running:
 ```shell
 pip install -r requirements.txt
 ```

-Configure your game's path in `config.json` specified in `game_path` default is: `C:/Program Files (x86)/Steam/steamapps/common/Warhammer Vermintide 2`
+Configure your game's path in `config.json` specified in `game_path`.
+The default is: `C:/Program Files (x86)/Steam/steamapps/common/Warhammer Vermintide 2`

 **Make sure that you use forward slashes**
 ## Typical Usage